PedroVitor-oss/flaapping-bird/README.md

 # flapping bird game
-game flapping bird make with sdl2 in code::blocks\n click in .exe for playing
+game flapping bird make with sdl2 in code::blocks <br> click in .exe for playing